 Research shows that the world's largest cross-border ecommerce markets are USA, UK, Germany, Australia, China & Brazil, today these six markets add up to 94 million cross-border shoppers.

 In 2015 they spent a total of USD 105 billion, equal to 16% of the world's online shopping.
-By 2018 there will be 130 million eshoppers in those markets and they are expected to spend nearly 3 times as much -USD 307 billion in cross-border purchases.
+By 2018 there will be 130 million eshoppers in these same markets and they are expected to spend nearly 3 times as much, USD 307 billion in cross-border purchases.

 The size of the Brazilian ecommerce Market: Ecommerce in Brazil has reached a high level of maturity, Brazilians are feeling increasingly comfortable doing online shopping, security measures to prevent fraud are commonly implemented, logistics and payments infrastructure barriers are being torn down, furthermore, Brazil's large millennial population- 42%, guarantees that ecommerce will continue its double digit growth in the years to come.

 The economic boom Brazil experienced in the turn of the century heavily depended on the appetite of the Chinese economy and the stimulus of private consumption through credit.
 Since 2014 the economic performance of the country worsen and degraded into political instability making 2016, the worst year for the economy so far.